 No-Rise Certification – A certification by a licensed engineer supported by hydraulic or hydrologic technical data (or an explanation of why an analysis is not required) based on the computer model utilized to develop the 100-year floodway shown on the FEMA Flood Insurance Rate Map (FIRM) and the results tabulated in the Flood Insurance Study (FIS) for Richmond.

-,alawfully Isuch a structure or uselawful andapprov
+Nonconforming Structure or Use - a structure, part of a structure, or a use, that does not conform to these zoning regulations, but was lawfully in existence prior to (_____________ date of adoption of this zoning revision).
+In the absence of any evidence to the contrary, such a structure or use will be assumed to have been lawful and in conformance with, or approved as if in conformance with, the regulations, laws and ordinances in place at the time of its creation.

 Nonconforming Structure – a Structure or part of a Structure that does not conform to these Zoning Regulations but was in conformance with all applicable laws, ordinances, and regulations prior to the enactment of these Zoning Regulations, including a Structure improperly authorized as a result of error by the administrative officer.
 Structures that were in Violation of the Flood hazard regulations at the time of their creation, and remain so, remain Violations and are not Nonconforming Structures.